bmighall/MATLABtransferfunctions/README.md

-# MATLAB Transfer Function Constants Calculator (Function and Implementation)
+# MATLAB Transfer Function Constants Calculator
 Creator: Ben Mighall

 This program is a MATLAB script that calculates the constants A, B and C with Beta and Zeta as parameters in a sum of transfer functions derived from the transfer function of the standard second order system with an additional pole.
 The transfer functions are A multiplied by the form of a standard second order system, B multiplied by the form of a standard first order system, and C multiplied by whatever is left over.